Ortlieb Vario Review

 Durability

 Not surprisingly, the Vario is built tough with the same engineering standards we've come to expect from the German Ortlieb brand family.
-The material of the pannier has an IP64 rating that can withstand serious abuse and abrasion and keep your gear protected from dust and water.
-Though it doesn't have a coating like some other models, a close inspection of the fabric lends one to believe that it is of high quality.
+The poly-coated nylon pannier has an IP64 rating that can withstand serious abuse and abrasion and keep your gear protected from dust and water.

 Our testing proved that the design and materials of the Vario are robust.
 Backpacks, similar to panniers, are subject to repeated bouts of daily abuse.
 It would make sense that a hybrid backpack/pannier would be designed with longevity in mind.
 Not only is the nylon fabric resistant to tears and abrasions, but it is relatively lightweight and effortless to clean.
 We're a little concerned that the extra parts for mounting the pannier to your rack could get stressed over time.
 However, we've witnessed no degradation or failures during our testing phase.